Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Summary and conclusions

-Figure~\ref{fig:tarpit} shows the location of our one-step equivalence proof between eval-readback and eval-apply evaluators within the larger space of correspondences between operational semantics devices.
-The top diagram in the figure is based on the diagrams in \cite[p.\,545--547]{DM09} and shows the addition of the space of big-step eval-readback evaluators that is LWF-transformed into the subspace of big-step balanced hybrid eval-apply evaluators.
-The so-called `functional correspondence' \cite{Rey72,ABDM03,ADM05,DM09,DJZ11} begins at the space of direct-style big-step eval-apply evaluators (called reduction-free normalisers in \cite{DM09,Dan05}) which can be transformed into abstract machines by CPS transformation and defunctionalisation steps.
+Figure~\ref{fig:tarpit} illustrates the position of our one-step equivalence proof within the wider context of correspondences between operational semantics devices.
+The top diagram in the figure is based on the diagrams in \cite[p.\,545--547]{DM09} and shows the addition of the space of big-step eval-readback evaluators that LWF-transform into the subspace of big-step balanced hybrid eval-apply evaluators.
+The so-called `functional correspondence' \cite{Rey72,ABDM03,ADM05,DM09,DJZ11} begins at the space of direct-style big-step eval-apply evaluators (called `reduction-free normalisers' in \cite{DM09,Dan05}) which can be transformed into abstract machines by CPS transformation and defunctionalisation steps.
 Both steps are invertible by refunctionalisation and direct-style transformation.
 The abstract machines are transformed (compiled) to unstructured programs using \GOTO\ statements to implement the control structures of the structured abstract machines.

+The functional correspondence applies to arbitrary direct-style eval-apply evaluators, including uniform and unbalanced hybrid evaluators, which are located within the grey ring.
+The transformations in the diagram inject a source space into a target subspace, \eg\ not every evaluator in CPS functionally-corresponds with a source direct-style eval-apply evaluator, but those that do can be transformed back and forth.